ryanpcmcquen/image-ultimator/README.md

 # USE IMGULT AT YOUR OWN RISK!

-Just run this command in any directory with images, note that it will *OVERWRITE* images (GIFs, JPGs, PNGs & SVGs) and loop recursively through all directories INSIDE the directory you run it in.
+Just run this command in any directory with images.
+It will *OVERWRITE* images (GIFs, JPGs, PNGs & SVGs), and loop recursively through all directories INSIDE the directory you run it in.
 There is a BACKUP option though.  ;^)

 ##### If it is installed, how do I use it?